-ADHD is short for Attention Deficit Hyperactivity disorder.
-It is covers a wide range of behavioral symptoms which may include hyperactivity, lack of attention or concentration and tendency towards impulsive behavior.
+Attention Deficit Hyperactivity disorder (ADHD) is a neurodevelopmental disorder, characterised by a wide range of behavioural symptoms which include hyperactivity, lack of attention or concentration and a tendency towards impulsive behaviours.

 How is ADHD diagnosed?

-Diagnosis of ADHD is usually made in children.
+Diagnosis of ADHD is usually made in infants/children.
 Since many of the symptoms of ADHD are present to a mild degree in many children, diagnosis using set criteria is important.

-- Predominantly Inattentive – This includes major symptoms like lack of attention, purposefulness to complete a given task, follow instructions and conversation and pay attention to smaller details.
-Distraction is common in these persons.
+Predominantly Inattentive (ADD; Attention Deficit Disorder) – This includes major symptoms like lack of attention, purposefulness to complete a given task, follow instructions and conversation and pay attention to smaller details.
+Distraction is common in such people.

-- Predominantly Hyperactive – Persons with this type of ADHD often fidget and talk more than necessary.
+Predominantly Hyperactive & Impulsive – Persons with this type of ADHD often fidget and talk more than necessary.
 They find it difficult to sit still for work, meals or school.
-In toddlers this may manifest as constant running, jumping and physical movements.
+In toddlers this may manifest as constant running, jumping and extra physical movements.
 This condition also manifests as impulsivity.
-The person may speak out of turn or grab things from others.
+The person may speak out of turn, for example, or grab things from others.
 This impulsivity also makes the individuals prone to accidents and injuries, especially in later life, as they appear to have a little or no sense of danger at all.

-Some people may have a combination of both types – These persons show a mixture of symptoms of both types.
+Some people may have a combination of both types – these people show a mixture of symptoms of both types.

 How many people does ADHD affect?

-In The United Kingdom, ADHD affects approximately 3-9% of all school-going children and young people.
-(1)
+In the United Kingdom, ADHD affects approximately 3-9% of all school-going children and young people.

 Impact of ADHD

-The impact of ADHD on the child is enormous.
+The impact of ADHD on the child can be enormous.
 Children with ADHD have 3 times higher problems with their peers than those who do not have ADHD.

-Parents of these children are 10 times more likely to report that the condition interferes with forming friendships in their children.
-A study shows that children with ADHD are more likely to suffer non-fatal injuries.
+Parents of these children are 10 times more likely to report that the condition interferes with forming friendships.
+A study has shown that children with ADHD are more likely to suffer non-fatal injuries.
 In addition those with ADHD are also more likely to suffer major injuries, emergency department, hospital in or outpatient admissions.

-When older these children are further at a higher risk of drink driving, automobile accidents and violations of traffic rules.
-(4)
+When older, ADHD patients are at a higher risk of drink-driving, automobile accidents and violations of traffic rules.

 Apart from this, ADHD also implies a heavy economic burden on the country.
 The cost includes not only those for ambulatory care visits but also other health care costs, costs of admissions, medications, therapy and cost of work loss for patient as well as family members and parents.